 Further, we have historically provided services to users in countries that are the target of US sanctions, such as Syria.
 We believe our provision of such services is in compliance with applicable law, and have implemented various control mechanisms to maintain such compliance.
-We have also secured a license from OFAC to provide certain of our services to end-users in Syria.
+We have also secured a license from OFAC to provide certain of our services to end-users in Syria, which we renewed in 2022 for an additional two years.
 There is no assurance that OFAC will agree to extend or renew our license.